 Some Indians abandoned the mission after a period of time and became fugitives.
+They did not like life at the missions or had committed some offense.
 Often other Indians from the mission would be sent to persuade them to return, or the padres themselves would go to speak with them.
 At other times, soldiers would go to try and retrieve them.

 Secularization and the End of the Missions

 The missions were not meant to be permanent institutions.
 The Spanish government’s plan was that each mission would develop into a town, with the same structure as the towns throughout Latin America.
 Ideally, this was supposed to happen within ten years after the founding of a mission.